Adhesive category theory for graph rewriting in Rocq: Instances

 In order to factorize the code, we use the functor from \finTypes to \Setoids which maps a finite set to itself, together with propositional equality.
 Being full and faithful, this functor reflects pushouts and pullbacks; it moreover preserves (regular) monos, pushouts, and pullbacks.
 Therefore, we can use it to import properties like (rm-(quasi))adhesivity of \Setoids to \finTypes.

 Since we want this instance to be axiom-free, we only prove rm-quasiadhesivity in this way, and we prove separately that all monos are regular in \finTypes.

 We could not proceed in this way for the category \Types: CID seems to be necessary to prove that the corresponding functor preserves pushouts---even only those along regular monos.
 Since CID is not necessary for \Types to be adhesive, this approach would be sub-optimal.
-We have also proved that the categories \Types and \Setoids are equivalent, assuming predicate extensionality and CID; this combination of axioms is known to entail excluded middle in \Type; we do not know if it is necessary to prove this equivalence of categories.
+We have also proved that the categories \Types and \Setoids are equivalent, assuming predicate extensionality and CID.
+This combination of axioms is known to entail excluded middle in \Type, but we do not know if it is necessary for the proof of this equivalence.

-\subsection{Directed simple graphs}
+\subsection{Directed Simple Graphs}

 A \emph{directed simple graph} is a set of \emph{vertices} equipped with a binary relation of \emph{edges}.
 (We allow self-loops for simplicity.)
 We obtain a category \SGraphs by considering \emph{graph homomorphisms}, i.e., functions preserving the edges: given a graph $(V_1, E_1)$ and a graph $(V_2, E_2)$, a morphism $f: V_1 \rightarrow V_2$ must satisfy: $\forall x,y \in V_1,\: x\: E_1\: y \Rightarrow (f\: x)\: E_2\: (f\: y)$.